MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-cluster-azure-vms.md

 If you prefer manual step-by-step guidance for installing Red Hat JBoss EAP Cluster on Azure VMs that doesn't utilize the automation enabled by the Azure Marketplace offer, see [Tutorial: Install Red Hat JBoss EAP on Azure Virtual Machines manually](../migration/migrate-jboss-eap-to-azure-vm-manually.md?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).

-If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing the automated solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
+If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing JBoss EAP on Azure solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
 The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

 ## Prerequisites